Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - Attendance: You must be involved regularly in order for our community to thrive and for you to be successful.
 Per SRJC policy, students who do not initiate participation in an online course by the end of the first day may be dropped from the course.

-- Missing more than FOUR informal assignments such as exercises, free-writing, quizzes, or Discussion Board postings (each considered the equivalent of a class session) will result in you being dropped from the class (per SRJC attendance policy).
+- Missing more than a combination of FOUR informal assignments such as exercises, free-writing, quizzes, or Discussion Board postings (each considered the equivalent of a class session) AND/OR Zoom class meetings will result in you being dropped from the class (per SRJC attendance policy).
 This is because it will be impossible for you to learn and develop the skills that this course is designed to provide if you are not a present and active contributor.
 This policy will be enforced regardless of passing grades earned on assignments.

 - You will not be permitted to submit informal assignments such as exercises, free-writing, quizzes, and the Discussion Board past the deadline, so be sure to keep up with due dates.
 No exceptions.